MarynaShavlak/dev-interview-hub/src/entities/Profile/ui/ProfileCard/README.md

 ## Features
-1. **Adaptive Design**: Utilizes the `isAppRedesigned` feature flag to render either the redesigned or deprecated profile card, providing consistency with the application's design system.
+1. **Feature Toggling**: Utilizes the `isAppRedesigned` feature flag to render either the redesigned or deprecated profile card, providing consistency with the application's design system.
 2. **State Handling**: Manages different states such as loading and error conditions gracefully, ensuring that users receive appropriate feedback during interactions.
 3. **Editable Profile**: Offers various callbacks for updating profile information, enabling customization based on user actions and preferences.